JOB DESCRIPTION SUPPORT WORKER

 - To be a role model to all young people in Baca’s care, providing care and compassion without discrimination of age, race, colour or behavioural issues.

 - Support young people in developing essential life skills in line with the individual support plan to prepare them for independent living.
 Training young people in living skills such as washing, cleaning, cooking and safety food shopping and budgeting; proactively and intentionally in line with the Baca pyramid plan.

-- Support young people in developing their skills and interests in education, vocation or hobbies.
+- Support young people in developing their skills, aspirations and interests in education, vocation or hobbies.

 - Be an active part of a diverse environment of staff and young people from different cultures and backgrounds.